jasper060/bridges-games/README.md

 <img src="pictures/Bridges_profile.jpg" width="1200">

 # Game1: BUGSTOMP
+Bugstomp is a very simple game on a 30x30 grid, where the background is all black and all symbols are white.
+The character controlled by the player is shown using the 'man' symbol and the bug to stomp is shown using the 'bug3' symbol.

 This is a game about man catching a bug by using :arrow_up_small::arrow_down_small::arrow_backward::arrow_forward:
-When the man touch the bug you will get 1 point
+When the man touch the bug, you will get 1 point
 The game will end when you get 10 points
 >[!NOTE]
 > Of course you can adjust parameter by yourself!